Vidhya-bharathi-raj/project/README.md

 In this project, I utilized Power BI, a leading data visualization tool, to transform a CSV dataset into a compelling dashboard that provides clear insights.
 The project involved:

 **Data Integration:** Imported a comprehensive dataset in CSV format to begin the analysis.\
-**Insightful Metrics:** Implemented card visuals to display key metrics such as customer count, phone service subscriptions, and total revenue.\
+**Insightful Metrics:** Implemented `card` visuals to display key metrics such as customer count, phone service subscriptions, and total revenue.\
-**Demographic Analysis:** Used clustered bar charts to delve into customer demographics, preferred payment methods, and internet service types, identifying major churn categories for service improvement.\
+**Demographic Analysis:** Used clustered `bar charts` to delve into customer demographics, preferred payment methods, and internet service types, identifying major churn categories for service improvement.\
-**Geographic Distribution:** Employed map visuals to pinpoint customer locations.\
+**Geographic Distribution:** Employed `map` visuals to pinpoint customer locations.\
-**Customer Journey:** Created funnel visuals to represent the customer lifecycle, from acquisition to churn.\
+**Customer Journey:** Created `funnel` visuals to represent the customer lifecycle, from acquisition to churn.\
-**Contract Analysis:** Analyzed contract types with a donut chart, highlighting the most prevalent contracts.\
+**Contract Analysis:** Analyzed contract types with a `donut chart`, highlighting the most prevalent contracts.\
-**Churn Analysis:** My favorite visual, the tree map, provided a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.
+**Churn Analysis:** My favorite visual, the `tree map`, provided a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.

 This project not only showcased the analytical capabilities of Power BI but also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions.